digital-work-lab/open-source-project/docs/syllabus.md

 - Use Git and GitHub to develop code in small teams
 - Write Python code and contribute to a Python package
-- Familiarize with open-source development as a contributor and maintainer
+- Familiarize with open source development as a contributor and maintainer

 <!-- Mention CV -->